keatchi/Getting_and_Cleaning_Data_Project/CodeBook.md

 *mergedSub: combined data frame of subject_train and subject_test

-After merging the tables, columns' names of all the tables all created.
+After merging the tables, columns' names of all the tables are created or renamed.

 ###2.Extracts only the measurements on the mean and standard deviation for each measurement.